 Kelly Creighton was born in Belfast but spent her early years living in Australia and England before settling in Bangor, Co.
 Down where she developed an overactive imagination, writing first chapters of books that were sadly cut off in their prime.
 After school she had a stint on an architecture course before realising she was only interested in how personalities are built.

-After graduation, she worked in supported living schemes supporting adults who had learning difficulties.
-After a while, she decided it was finally the right time to write that book.
+After graduation, she worked in supported living schemes supporting adults with learning difficulties.
+After a while, she decided it was the right time to write that book.
 This took two years.
 A period she considers her apprenticeship.
-She is glad it will never be published though, like most first books probably shouldn’t.

 Kelly began to study creative writing and is now published in many journals, such as: Litro, The Stinging Fly, Cyphers, Lampeter Review, Crannog, Southword journal, spontaneity.org, Honest Ulsterman, Banshee, and more.